 EXTERNAL WALLS S Example 2: the wing wall has lost its pointing and is bulging at the base.
 Repairs are required.
 GREEN No defects or minor defects present.
 In this example , the external walls are in good condition with no bulges of cracks.
 It is generally well pointed with only minor areas require remedial works.
-Not Applicable element not visible or provided.
+Not Applicable 1the all element not visible or provided.
 In this example , the wing walls and part of the spandrel on the opposite side of the bridge are not visible due to vegetation.

 ABUTMENTS AND PIERS S

-RED New Role
+RED

 severe defects and damage.

 Example 1: large hole in abutment.

-Example 2: central pier has been undermined by scour.
-The second 1
+Example 2 : central pier has been The second second a stall

-and the second of the second
+undermined by scour.

+AMBER

-AMBER some scour or defects present in the
+some scour or defects present in the walls.

-walls.

-Example 1: small area of scour beneath an abutment.
+Example 1 : small area of scour beneath an abutment.
 If left unchecked there is the potential for further masonry loss and the undermining of the structure.
 Repair work is now required.

 SOFFIT / DECK S

 RED significant defects present.

-Example 4: concrete has spalled from deck exposing rebar reinforcement which is corroding and losing effectiveness.
-A LOUIS
+Example 4 : concrete has spalled from deck exposing rebar reinforcement which is corroding and losing effectiveness.
+A. Tank, W. W.

 Example 5 : steel beams within deck are exposed and corroding.
-Tie bars have also corroded and sheared.
+Tie bars have also corroded and sheared. the second second second

-AMBER AND THE THE STATE
+AMBER AT A THE COMPANY AND

 some defects present.
 Example 1 : soffit has completely lost its mortar and cracks are beginning to form.
 If left unchecked the masonry will begin to move and may be lost.
 Repair work is now required.

+ためた